Reducing non-negativity over general semialgebraic sets to non-negativity over simple sets: The unbounded case

-Corollary~\ref{cor:generic}\ref{cor:generic1} shows that if $S$ is chosen generically, every positive polynomial in~$S$ is strongly positive in $S$; that is, for a generic $S$, it is sufficient for $p$ to be positive for the main certificate of non-negativity presented in Theorem~\ref{thm:ineqGen} to exist.
-Note that in renowned Positivstellens\"atze, beyond the positivity condition in $p$, the underlying semialgebraic set is required to be compact.
-Also, Corollary~\ref{cor:generic}\ref{cor:generic2} shows that generically, the strong positivity condition captures the interior of the polynomials that are non-negative on a semialgebraic set $S$.
-These facts are key in applying Theorem~\ref{thm:ineqGen} in PO (see Corollary~\ref{cor:genericOpt} and the additional discussion at the end of this section).

-Even though Proposition~\ref{prop:genericTilde=inf} and Corollary~\ref{cor:generic} hold generically, one can construct a semialgebraic set~$S$ and a polynomial $p$, for which the properties of~$S$ and~$p$ considered in Proposition~\ref{prop:genericTilde=inf} and Corollary~\ref{cor:generic} do not hold.
-To illustrate this, we can use the case considered in Example~\ref{ex:simpleex}.
+Even though Proposition~\ref{prop:genericTilde=inf} and Corollary~\ref{cor:generic} hold generically, one can construct a semialgebraic set~$S$ and a polynomial $p$ such that $\tilde{S}\neq S^\infty$ and $p$ is positive but \emph{not} strongly positive on $S$.
+To illustrate this, we revise Example~\ref{ex:simpleex}.